drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

 Each host within the cluster is expected to operate within the same Linux Security Module (LSM) state.
-For example, if the majority of the hosts are running with SELINUX in enforcing mode, any host not running in this mode is flagged as an anomaly and a healtcheck (WARNING) state raised.
+For example, if the majority of the hosts are running with SELINUX in enforcing mode, any host not running in this mode is flagged as an anomaly and a healthcheck (WARNING) state raised.

 CEPHADM_CHECK_SUBSCRIPTION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-This check relates to the status of vendor subscription.
+This check relates to the status of OS vendor subscription.
 This check is
-performed only for hosts using RHEL, but helps to confirm that all hosts are
+performed only for hosts using RHEL and helps to confirm that all hosts are
 covered by an active subscription, which ensures that patches and updates are
 available.

 CEPHADM_CHECK_PUBLIC_MEMBERSHIP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All members of the cluster should have NICs configured on at least one of the public network subnets.
+All members of the cluster should have a network interface configured on at least one of the public network subnets.
 Hosts that are not on the public network will rely on routing, which may affect performance.

 CEPHADM_CHECK_MTU
 ~~~~~~~~~~~~~~~~~
-The MTU of the NICs on OSDs can be a key factor in consistent performance.
+The MTU of the network interfaces on OSD hosts can be a key factor in consistent performance.
 This
 check examines hosts that are running OSD services to ensure that the MTU is
 configured consistently within the cluster.
-This is determined by establishing
+This is determined by determining
 the MTU setting that the majority of hosts is using.
 Any anomalies result in a
-Ceph health check.
+health check.

 CEPHADM_CHECK_LINKSPEED
 ~~~~~~~~~~~~~~~~~~~~~~~
 This check is similar to the MTU check.
-Linkspeed consistency is a factor in consistent cluster performance, just as the MTU of the NICs on the OSDs is.
+Link speed consistency is a factor in consistent cluster performance, as is the MTU of the OSD node network interfaces.
-This check determines the linkspeed shared by the majority of OSD hosts, and a health check is run for any hosts that are set at a lower linkspeed rate.
+This check determines the link speed shared by the majority of OSD hosts, and a health check is run for any hosts that are set at a lower link speed rate.

 CEPHADM_CHECK_NETWORK_MISSING
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~